For more trends, check out our latest fact sheet on the death penalty.

 Governors in four other states (Arizona, Oregon, Pennsylvania, and California) have imposed a moratorium on executions, bringing the total number of states that have either ended the death penalty or have a moratorium to 27.

 112 countries have abolished the death penalty for all crimes.
-According to Amnesty International, China, Iran, Egypt, Saudi Arabia, and the United States accounted for the most known executions in 2022; it remains difficult to obtain exact numbers in many countries.
+According to Amnesty International, the five countries with the highest number of executions in 2023 were China, Iran, Saudi Arabia, Somalia, and the United States.
+Iran alone accounted for 74% of all recorded executions, while Saudi Arabia accounted for 15%.
+It remains difficult to determine the exact number of executions in some countries.